• Skip to primary navigation

 Why Make a Healthy Weetbix Slice?

-• There’s no oven and no baking required as it sets in the fridge
+• Its a no bake weetbix slice and it sets in the fridge

-• Its high fibre, high protein and naturally sweetened
+• Its high fibre, high protein, less sugar and naturally sweetened

-• Its got chocolate and peanut butter in it
+• Dark chocolate and natural peanut butter flavours

 • Makes 18 delicious pieces that are deceptively filling